mardiros/pyshop/README.rst

     (pyshop)$ pyshop_install pyshop.ini
     (pyshop)$ pserve pyshop.ini start --log-file=pyshop.log

-You should edit the pyshop.ini file in order to configure the pyshop.cookie_key and the host:port that hosts the service.
+You should edit the pyshop.ini file in order to configure the ``pyshop.cookie_key`` and the host:port that hosts the service.
 When the server is running visit the website, http://localhost:8000/ by default, to check everything is fine.

-For production usage, you should create accounts with the "developer" group.
+For production usage, you should create accounts with the *developer* group.
 Visit http://localhost:8000/pyshop/user with the admin account to create accounts.